Ole Singstad: New York City tunnels

 Singstad is widely known for work on the underwater road tunnels in New York City and for designing the ventilation system that made long underwater road tunnels possible, first used in the Holland Tunnel under the Hudson River.
 He began working under chief engineer Clifford Milburn Holland in 1915, and he finished directing construction of the Holland Tunnel after the death of Holland in the fall of 1924 and of Holland's successor Milton H. Freeman, who died in March 1925.

-Singstad also designed the Lincoln Tunnel, the Brooklyn–Battery Tunnel, and the Queens–Midtown Tunnel, the latter two as chief engineer of the New York City Tunnel Authority.
+Singstad also designed the Lincoln Tunnel, the Queens–Midtown Tunnel, and the Brooklyn–Battery Tunnel, the latter two as chief engineer of the New York City Tunnel Authority.
 In this capacity he clashed with Robert Moses, who not just preferred bridges but also sought to consolidate power and eliminate competition in civil engineering politics:

 Why did Moses try to wreck (the Tunnel Authority)?
 Because he couldn't take it over, that's why.
 He couldn't take it over so he wanted to wreck the whole damned project.

 In 1946, the Tunnel Authority was taken over by the Triborough Bridge Authority, forming the Triborough Bridge and Tunnel Authority, whereupon Singstad was fired, and the incomplete Brooklyn-Battery Tunnel was finished to specifications by TBTA chief engineer Ralph Smillie, which were mostly based on Singstad's original designs.
 This new design leaked, and the TBTA reverted to Singstad's original design.
 Singstad later claimed that Smillie had caused "excessive" leakage by not using Singstad's experimental caulking design to prevent leaks.
 Smillie denied that the leakage was excessive and that Singstad's caulking method had been replaced because that method was actually the cause of the leak.